sfeir-open-source/sfeir-school-theme/README.md

 * `bg-green`
 ![](./assets/sfeir-bg-green.png)

-## Transition background sfeir and green and blue
+## Transition background SFEIR and green and blue

 Here is the list of possible grey background
 * bg-sfeir-1 = bg-green-1 or bg-blue-1